 Learn more about Dharma in the Bhagavad Gita

-In order to convey Buddhist morality to even uneducated people, Buddhist teachers often adapted folktales.
+To convey Buddhist morality to even uneducated people, Buddhist teachers often adapted folktales.
 Sometimes, such teachers used these folktales as the basis for accounts of the previous lives of the Buddha, before he was born for the last time as Prince Siddhartha.
 In the most authoritative collection, there are 537 of these jatakas, or accounts of his previous lives, presented in poetic form, but with prose commentary.
 While for some Buddhists these jatakas are true biographies of those earlier lives, from an etic perspective, we can see how they arose from folktales.
 In them, the Buddha-to-be is conceptualized in some births as a Brahmin, in some as a Kshatriya, in others as a peasant, often as an animal, including an elephant or a rabbit.
 Significantly, none of these jatakas have him born female, suggesting residual Buddhist favoring of males.

-The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes comes out clearly in this simple story.
+The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes, comes out clearly in this simple story.

 In one jataka, for example, the Buddha-to-be is born as a royal Brahmin called Prince Five Weapons.
 When encountering a shaggy ogre, he uses his poisoned arrows, sharp sword, piercing spear, and mighty mace.
 Each of these, however, fails to penetrate the ogre’s thick, sticky, matted hair.
 The prince then uses his two fists, two feet, and a forehead against the ogre.
 None of these five blows does him any good.
 Instead, the only result is his being stuck fast to the ogre, who prepares to eat him.
-Undismayed, the prince teaches the ogre the Buddhist lessons of the inevitability of death and the futility of fear of it, and also the virtue of not killing.
+Undismayed, the prince teaches the ogre the Buddhist lessons of the inevitability of death, the futility of fear of it, and also the virtue of not killing.
 Consequently, the ogre is convinced of the spiritual and moral power of the prince, releases him, and becomes his nonviolent supporter.
-The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes comes out clearly in this simple story.
+The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism to overcome former foes, comes out clearly in this simple story.

 Learn more about the earliest history of the Indian subcontinent